-- a.
-Clear the area of the Bypass Door of any tools, hardware, or other obstructions. - b.
-After ensuring that aircraft power is ON, depress Cockpit Switch / Indicator (See Appendix A or Appendix B Figures) to actuate the Actuator to open the bypass door (this fully extends the actuator rod).
+a.
+Clear the area of the Bypass Door of any tools, hardware, or other obstructions.

+b.
+After ensuring that aircraft power is ON, depress Cockpit Switch / Indicator (Appendix A, Figure 26 or Appendix B, Figure 26) to actuate the Actuator to open the bypass door (this fully extends the actuator rod).
 Verify the Bypass Door is open approximately 45 degrees.
-If the Bypass Door opening is not approximately 45 degrees, contact AFS for disposition or replacement of the actuator. - c.
+If Bypass Door opening is not approximately 45 degrees, measure Actuator rod extension from centerline of one ball end to the other ball end.
+Measurement should be between 7.37 and 7.43 inches.
+If not, contact AFS for disposition or replace actuator.

+c.
 Remove hardware from Actuator rod end at Bypass Door.
 Refer to Figure 11, Detail A.